zeropingheroes/lanager/readme.md

 	`chmod -R 777 lanager/app/storage` (*nix)

-6. Open the MySQL console and a database with the following:
+6. Create a MySQL user and database, both named `lanager` and grant the required privileges:

-        Database: lanager
-        User: lanager
-        Password: lanager
+	1. In a terminal run: `mysql -u root -p`
+	2. Type your MySQL root user password
+	3. Once you are at the mysql> prompt, run each of the following in turn:
+	4. `CREATE DATABASE lanager;`
+	5. `CREATE USER 'lanager'@'localhost' IDENTIFIED BY 'type a secure password here';`
+	6. `GRANT ALL PRIVILEGES ON lanager.* TO 'lanager'@'localhost';`
+	7. `FLUSH PRIVILEGES;`

+7. In `lanager/app/config/database.php` set the database password you chose above

-7. In a terminal in the `lanager/` directory, run:
+8. In a terminal in the `lanager/` directory, run:

 	`php artisan lanager:install`

-8. Schedule the artisan command `steam:import-user-states` to run at 1 minute intervals
+9. Schedule the artisan command `steam:import-user-states` to run at 1 minute intervals

 	* On Windows
 		* Add a task for `lanager/SteamImportUserStates.bat` in [Task Scheduler](http://support.microsoft.com/kb/226795)